wso2/docs-mi/en/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource.md

 ## What you'll build

 A **data service** provides a web service interface to access data that is stored in various datasources.
-The following sections describe how you can use WSO2 Integration Studio to work with data services' artifacts.
+The following sections describe how you can use Micro Integrator Extension for Visual Studio Code (MI for VS Code) to work with data services' artifacts.

 !!!
 Tip
-    Note that this feature is currently supported in WSO2 Integration Studio for relational datasources and CSV files.
+    Note that this feature is currently supported in Micro Integrator Extension for Visual Studio Code (MI for VS Code) for relational datasources and CSV files.

 ## Let's get started!

 ### Step 1: Set up the workspace

--   Download the relevant [WSO2 Integration Studio](https://wso2.com/api-management/tooling/) based on your operating system.
-The path to the extracted/installed folder is referred to as `MI_TOOLING_HOME` throughout this tutorial.
+{!includes/setting-up-workspace-for-mi-for-vscode.md!}

--   To demonstrate how data services work, we will use a MySQL database as the datasource.
-Follow the steps given below to set up a MySQL database:
+- **MySQL server:** Follow bellow steps to set up MySQL server.
     1. Install the MySQL server.
     2. Download the JDBC driver for MySQL from [here](http://dev.mysql.com/downloads/connector/j/).
 You will need this when you configure the MySQL server with the Micro Integrator.

     3. Create a database named `Employees`.

         ```bash
         CREATE DATABASE Employees;
         ```

     4. Create a user and grant the user access to the Database.

         ```